The Perfect Match Trail

 To the south, the Schloss Roxburghe is set in the elegant countryside of the Scottish Borders.
 The Borders and Annandale Distilleries produce fine single malt Scotch whisky to compliment the golf.

 Go further afield to the beautiful Isle of Islay on the west coast, where the revamped Machrie Hotel & Golf Links is among the nation’s finest golf venues.
 Laphroaig, Coal Ila, Ardbeg, Bowmore, Bruichladdich are among whiskies to sample, while back on the mainland the Campbeltown area boasts Dunaverty, Machrihanish and Machrihanish Dunes in a glorious stretch of links.
-Golf and whisky, perfect!
+Golf and whisky, perfect.

 ArticlesAllan Minto